WHEN JEWELRY SHOPPING NEEDS LOCAL EYES

 Payment principle: We do not open a formal jewelry shopping file from a casual message alone.
 Payment secures the review slot; the intake form creates the case file; deeper scopes are quoted only after the item, route, seller, budget, timing, support needs, and objective are understood.

-Best default path: purchase the baseline review first.
+Best default path: purchase the Japan Jewelry Shopping Review™ first.
 This is the cleanest entry point for one jewelry item, one seller, one boutique route, one gift decision, or one proxy purchase question.

 Use the case deposit when the item is high-value, time-sensitive, appointment-dependent, remote, documentation-sensitive, negotiation-sensitive, or already close to purchase.